-ID Logistics has also launched IDev Talent, a program for identifying talent based on an assessment of performance and potential.
-France is the first country to introduce a people review based on these criteria and a 'multi-country' cooperation plan was introduced in 2022 in order to standardize existing practices and align all the countries on shared criteria and matrices.
+ID Logistics has also launched IDev Talent, a program for identifying potential based on an assessment of performance and potential.
+France was the first country to set up a career committee and introduce a shared matrix and criteria.

 Internal mobility, job mapping and classification